micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx_getting_started/index.md

 ## How to use  micro-ROS demo {#micro-ROS-demo-Olimex}

 In this demo, we will use the alpha version of micro-ROS for NuttX running under the Olimex-STM32-E407 board.
-With board running this demo we could create a ROS2 publisher or a ROS2 subscriber.
+With board running this demo we could create a ROS 2 publisher or a ROS 2 subscriber.
 The publisher creates and publishes as a topic a progressive count of integers (From 0 to 1000).
 The subscriber subscribes to that topic and shows the value of the number published.